hil-se/fds/assignments/assignment4.md

 - return probs = pd.DataFrame(list of prob, columns = self.classes_)

 ### Test my_KNN classifier with [A4.py](https://github.com/hil-se/fds/blob/master/assignments/assignment4/A4.py)
+ - It is expected to perform the same with [sklearn.neighbors.KNeighborsClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.neighbors.KNeighborsClassifier.html) with inputs algorithm = 'brute'.

 ### Do not forget to push your local changes to the Github server.